LujainBakh/ADV_PYTHON/README.md

 **ADV_PYTHON** is an advanced Python project that uses the [Kivy](https://kivy.org/) framework to build cross-platform applications with a graphical user interface (GUI).
 It is configured to be packaged using [Buildozer](https://github.com/kivy/buildozer), allowing for easy deployment on Android devices.

+This project was done for the Advanced Programming Languages course - CS 516.

 ## Features

 - Interactive GUI built with Kivy